schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 			font.kerningForPair(font.selectedFontMaster.id, 'T', 'A')
 			9.22337203685e+18 # (this is the maximum number for 64 bit.
 It is used as an empty value)

-	:param fontMasterId: The id of the FontMaster
-	:type fontMasterId: str
-	:param leftKey: either a glyph name or a class name
-	:type leftKey: str
-	:param rightKey: either a glyph name or a class name
-	:type rightKey: str
-	:param direction: optional writing direction (see Constants; 'LTR' (0) or 'RTLTTB').
-Default is LTR.
-	:type direction: int
-	:return: The kerning value
-	:rtype: float